skupperproject/skupper/cmd/bootstrap/README.md

-In this current phase of the Skupper V2 implementation, non-kubernetes sites can be bootstrapped using a locally built binary, that can be produced by running `make build-bootstrap`, or using the (eventually outdated) quay.io/skupper/bootstrap container image by calling `./cmd/bootstrap/bootstrap.sh`.
+In this current phase of the Skupper V2 implementation, non-kubernetes sites can be bootstrapped using a locally built binary, that can be produced by running `make build-bootstrap`, or using the quay.io/skupper/bootstrap:v2-latest container image by calling `./cmd/bootstrap/bootstrap.sh` with the appropriate flags.

+It is important to mention that the bootstrap procedure executed by the provided `bootstrap` binary, will be incorporated into the Skupper CLI shortly.

 Non-kubernetes sites can be created using the standard V2 site declaration approach, which is based on the new set of Custom Resource Definitions (CRDs).

 The same CRDs used to create a V2 Skupper site on a Kubernetes cluster can be used to create non-kubernetes sites.
-Some particular options and fields are valid or required only on specific platforms, but overall the structure is the same.
+Some particular options and fields are valid or required only on specific platforms, but the overall structure is the same.

 Differently than the current Kubernetes implementation, non-kubernetes sites are static.
-Meaning that you must have all your Custom Resources (CRs) ready at the time your site is bootstrapped and if something needs to change, you will need to remove and bootstrap your site again.
+Meaning that you must have all your Custom Resources (CRs) ready at the time your site is bootstrapped and if something needs to change, you will need to bootstrap it over.
+If you do that, the Certificate Authorities (CAs) are preserved, so if there is any eventual existing incoming link, it should be able to reconnect.

 ## Supported platforms